manish-garodia/manish-garodia/common/lib-cellar/procedures/linux-feed-penguin/linux-feed-penguin.md

 		Though primarily for local users, the *`/etc/issue`* information is shown to both local and network users unless *`/etc/issue.net`* is present and configured.
 The *`/etc/issue.net`* information is shown only to users who connect from a network.

-		To configure them to be displayed when you login via SSH, uncomment *`#Banner`* and specify the desired filename at `/etc/ssh/sshd_config`, like:
+		To configure them to be displayed when you login using SSH, uncomment *`#Banner`* and specify the desired file name at `/etc/ssh/sshd_config`, like:

 		```
 		...